<$BlogRSDURL$>

 Shattered by bomb-shock; the leads touselled; the glass-grains broadcast;

-If the rose be living a all
+If the rose be living at all

 A gay gravel shall be pollen of churches.